Asylum Lawyer in Lexington, KY

 The United States of America is known worldwide as the land of opportunity.
 People come here in hopes of making better lives for themselves and their loved ones.
 That hope includes getting a respectable job, finding a safe, decent place to live, and sending their children to school so those children can have the kind of lives their parents could only dream of in the country they left behind.

-But while there are many people who come here seeking better economic opportunities and better lives, there are also people who are driven from their native country by fear of torture, persecution, and even death.
-Those people may have entered the United States legally, with a visa, now expired, or they may have entered illegally and are now essentially hiding here without immigration status, fearful of what may happen if they are discovered and forced to return to their homeland.
+While there are many people who come here seeking better economic opportunities and lives, there are also people who are driven from their native country by fear of torture, persecution, and even death.
+Those people may have entered the United States legally, with a visa, now expired, or they may have entered illegally and are now essentially hiding without immigration status, fearful of what may happen if they are discovered and forced to return to their homeland.

-Asylum is protection provided by a government to someone who has fled another country in order to escape being harmed.
+Asylum is protection provided by a government to someone who has fled another country to escape being harmed.
 The Refugee Act of 1980 regulates asylum policies in the United States.
-The United States Citizenship and Immigration Services, a part of the Department of Homeland Security, is the government entity that handles most requests for asylum.
+The United States Citizenship and Immigration Services (USCIS), a part of the Department of Homeland Security, is the government entity that handles most requests for asylum.

 Persons asking for asylum in the United States must:

 There are sometimes exceptions to the one-year requirement.
-If conditions in a person’s home country have changed or if their personal circumstances have changed within the past year prior to asking for asylum, and those changes affected the person’s eligibility for asylum, or if extraordinary circumstances prevented the person from filing within the one year, the one-year requirement may be waived.
+If conditions in a person’s home country have changed, or if their personal circumstances have changed within the past year before asking for asylum, and those changes affected the person’s eligibility for asylum, or if extraordinary circumstances prevented the person from filing within the one year — the one-year requirement may be waived.
 Even though circumstances may have changed or prevented the person from applying within the year, an application still must be made within a reasonable time.